pixelhypercube/ntu/README.md

-# 📚 NTU Coursework Portfolio – Teo Kai Jie
+# 📚 NTU Coursework Portfolio

 This repository documents selected coursework from my undergraduate studies at Nanyang Technological University (NTU), organized by module.
 Each module includes a brief description, my final grade, and links to key files such as assignments, presentations, and study tools!